 “You want to interview someone on who they are, not just on the basis on how they might fit for one job,” says Krista Allen, branch manager of finance and accounting at Addison Group.
 If they are a culture fit or have good communication skills, you may be able to train them on the skill sets they need to know for a position that may come up later.

 Measure and record

 Another way of long term recruiting strategy plan is using digital tools will take your interviewing process past “gut feelings” into pinpoint accuracy about a candidate’s suitability for your organization.
 Assessments can help indicate how and why a second-place candidate might be good for your organization in another capacity, Heikkinen says, eliminating the need to start the search process all over when it’s time to hire again.

 Enabling candidates to use digital tools on their end can help you create a searchable record that makes second-place finishers easier to recall when you have a new opening.
 “If you follow the traditional process of a resume and a phone screen and interview notes, over the course of a couple of months that information is limited and recall is difficult,” Heikkinen says.
 “But if you’ve provided the candidates with a chance to share skills and experiences through video, you have a recorded profile with deeper information and faster recall.”

 Stay connected with second place

 Even if you don’t hire someone you’ve interviewed, you know they made it through several hoops to get where they did with your organization.
-To build a deep talent pool, you’ll now have to keep those candidates interacting with your company even as they consider their other choices, Heikkinen says.
-Use on-demand text messaging and chatbots to keep those second-place finishers informed about new job openings and opportunities with your company.
+In the long term recruiting strategy, to build a deep talent pool, you’ll now have to keep those candidates interacting with your company even as they consider their other choices, Heikkinen says.
+While creating long term recruitment plan, use on-demand text messaging and chatbots to keep those second-place finishers informed about new job openings and opportunities with your company.

 About the author